 - Make the most of the experience!

 Reading Festival has so much to offer beyond the music.
-Take some time to have a look around and you’ll find things like: loads of food options, comedy shows, the cinema tent, stalls selling everything from merchandise to festival accessories.
+Take some time to have a look around and you’ll find things like: loads of food options, comedy shows, and stalls selling everything from merchandise to festival accessories.

 We hope you have the most amazing time at Reading Festival!